Deep learning of quantum entanglement from incomplete measurements: Methods

+There are other methods for quantum state tomography such as maximum-likelihood maximum-entropy \cite{Teo2011}, semidefinite programming \cite{Vandenberghe1996}, or compressed sensing \cite{Gross2010}.
+These methods and their comparison to MaxLik and DNNs are presented in the Supplementary Materials.\\

+\textbf{Deep neural networks methods.} Neural networks are machine learning models that learn to perform tasks by analyzing data.
+A DNN model consists of multiple layers of interconnected artificial neurons and acts as a highly nonlinear transformation parametrized by a large number of trainable parameters \cite{LeCun2015}.
+DNNs possess the ability to generalize from learning stage, i.e. once trained they can perform surprisingly well even for inputs that were not observed during the learning stage.
+The basic principles of DNNs operation are well known, but the full span of their generalization ability is the subject of current research \cite{Belkin2019,Kawaguchi2022}.
+In science and technology, neural networks have been successfully applied to a wide range of problems, including predicting the behavior of complex systems and analyzing large datasets from experiments and simulations \cite{Carleo2019RMP,Neupert2021}.

-\textbf{Deep neural networks methods.} Let us first consider the two-qubit case.
-The measurement-specific estimation is based on a fully connected DNN.
-The network has $7$ fully connected layers with a total $10^6$ trainable parameters.
+Let us first consider the DNN quantification of entanglement in a two-qubit system.
+The measurement-specific DNNs are fully connected networks.
+The network has seven fully connected layers with a few dozens of thousands trainable parameters in total.
 The exact number of the free parameters differs between the networks that have different length of the input vector, dependent on the number of projectors measured.
+We trained 193 measurement-specific DNNs (12 per point except of full 36 projectors) with varying length of the input layer, starting with the full 36 input neurons down to 4 (with increment of 2).

 We construct a set of quantum states as follows: We generate $10^6$ random quantum states $\rho$ of which $4/5$ are randomly distributed according to the Bures measure induced by the Bures metric \cite{Bures1969},

-To achieve this, we generate a Ginibre matrix $G$ with complex entries sampled from the standard normal distribution, $G_{ij} \sim \mathcal{N}\left(0,1\right) + i \mathcal{N}\left(0,1\right)$, together with a random unitary $U$ distributed according to the Haar measure \cite{Mezzadri2007,Zyczkowski_2001,AlOsipov2010}.
+To achieve this, we generate a Ginibre matrix $G$ with complex entries sampled from the standard normal distribution, $G_{ij} \sim \mathcal{N}\left(0,1\right) + i \mathcal{N}\left(0,1\right)$, together with a random unitary $U$ distributed according to the Haar measure \cite{Mezzadri2007}.
 The remaining $1/5$ of the set consists of random Haar pure states mixed with white noise.
-The set of quantum states is randomly shuffled and split to two parts, i.e. training and validation state sets contain 800,000 and 200,000 samples, respectively.
+The generation of the set aims at the most uniform and broadest coverage of partially mixed quantum states.
+The set of quantum states is randomly shuffled and split to two parts, i.e. the training and validation sets containing 800,000 and 200,000 samples, respectively.
 The test set has 5,000 states generated according to the Eq.(\ref{eq:Bures}).

 For the quantum states we prepare the corresponding datasets by computing the probability distribution with elements $\textbf{p}_i\equiv\text{Tr}\{\rho M_i\}$ and evaluate the quantum correlation measure (concurrence or mutual information) using Eqs.(\ref{eq:concur} and \ref{eq:MutInf}).
 We trained the measurement-specific DNNs to predict the quantum correlations from the probability distribution $\textbf{p}$.
 The training and validation datasets have the following structures